Corey Parent

-Corey Parent (born July 8, 1990) is a member of the Vermont Senate.
+Corey Parent (born July 8, 1990) is a former member of the Vermont Senate.
 A Republican, he represented St. Albans City and Southeastern St. Albans Town in the Vermont House of Representatives from 2015 to 2019 and was first elected to the Vermont State Senate in 2018, he won reelection in 2020.
+He did not seek reelection in 2022.

 Early life and education

 Parent was born in St. Albans, Vermont to Terry and Carrie Parent.
 Parent attended Bellows Free Academy where he graduated in 2008, and went on to receive a Bachelor of Arts degree in Economics and Government from St. Lawrence University in Canton, New York in 2012.

 While at St. Lawrence, Parent was active in the Student Government serving two semesters in the Senate before being elected president during his sophomore year.
 He was also one of twenty-nine founding fathers to bring the Beta Zeta chapter of Beta Theta Pi fraternity back onto campus in the fall of 2009.
 Parent graduated magna cum laude and was inducted in Phi Beta Kappa in the spring of 2012.

 Following his graduation, Parent worked briefly in Municipal Finance in New York City, before moving back to St. Albans and working as a Business and Process Improvement Analyst for the University of Vermont Medical Center.
 Corey is now a business Client Adviser for Hickok & Boardman Insurance in St. Albans, Vermont.